kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 setting `status.failureReason` and `status.failureMessage` as defined by the deprecated v1beta1 contract, the "core" Cluster controller will surface those info in the corresponding fields in the Cluster's `status.deprecated.v1beta1` struct.

-However, those info won't have any impact on the Cluster lifecycle as before.
+However, those info won't have any impact on the Cluster lifecycle as before (the Cluster controller won't consider the presence of `status.failureReason` and `status.failureMessage` info as "terminal failures").

 After compatibility with the deprecated v1beta1 contract will be removed, `status.failureReason` and `status.failureMessage` fields in the ControlPlane resource will be ignored and Cluster's `status.deprecated.v1beta1` struct will be dropped.